snorremd/AndroidInfo331/readme.md

 ### Commits and commit messages

 Only commit working code.
 Your commit does not have to complete new functionality, but the code should compile, run and not affect other parts of the codebase.
+All commited code should have working tests associated with them!
+Please make regression tests, unit tests and integration tests where applicable before committing.

-Commit messages should have the following format:
+Commit messages pertaining to the app should have the following format:

 ```
 Use case: As a user I want to......